segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/marketo/index.md

 ![Screenshot of the set up flow for the Marketo source.](images/img.png)

 > warning "Lead Activity Type IDs"
 > In Marketo's settings, the Lead Activity Type IDs field is labeled as optional, but is required to see the `lead_activities` table.
 Segment recommends that you complete this field to see all available data.
-By default the activity type IDs 12,13,32,37 are used to sync data to the `leads` table and `leads_activity_attributes` table, the default activity id can be changed or removed .
+By default the activity type IDs 12,13,32,37 are used to sync data to the `leads` table and `leads_activity_attributes` table.
+[Contact Support](https://segment.com/help/contact/){:target="_blank"} to modify the default activity type IDs.

 ### Configure your Marketo source